 An A-frame house is a triangular-shaped structure that looks like the letter “A.” It provides covered shelter and features a sloped roof.
 Because the steeply sloped roof creates sharp interior angles, A-frame homes are smaller than traditional residences.

 Many people think A-frame homes were a 20th-century invention, but that isn’t true.
 Early civilizations throughout Asia, for example, lived in thatched huts shaped like the letter A.

-Beginning in the 70s, A-frame homes cooled.
-However, thanks to the tiny home movement, A-frame homes are in demand more than ever before.
+The first A-frame home in the US was built in 1934, with more popping up after World War II.
+Beginning in the 70s, the demand for A-frame homes cooled.
+However, thanks to the tiny home movement, A-frame homes are as popular as ever.